letiendat198/OhBoy/README.md

 A Game Boy/Game Boy Color emulator

-The emulator core was written in C/C++ and the GUI was written in Rust (because C++ GUI libraries are either big or ugly)
+The emulator core was written in C++ and the GUI was written in Rust using Iced

 ## Images